magician11/empath-wiki/training.md

 Because gravity bends, time, space and light, so we don't see the craft as they are.

 In terms of frequency and amplitude these craft are capable of jumping space.

+#### Effects on humans

+The gravitational effect surrounding the craft is disruptive to human cell biology.
+It is unsafe to be exposed for extended periods of time around them.